 And more importantly, after reading this post, you have all the answers now.
 So you don’t need to wonder what would happen if I invest 5000 a month in mutual funds.

 You know exactly how much wealth your small regular systematic investments can create.
-So start investing if you still haven’t, or increase your SIP investments if you are already investing Rs 5000 per month in mutual fund SIP.
+So start investing if you still haven’t, or increase your SIP investments if you are already investing Rs 5000 per month in mutual fund SIP in 2021.
 Over the long term, you will do incredibly well.